Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

   fun onNext(t: T)

   // Fail terminal state.
-  //No more invocations will be received fun onErrot(t: Throwable)
+  // No more invocations will be received fun onErrot(t: Throwable)

   // Successful terminal state.